REGLUE Your Latents with Global and Local Semantics for Entangled Diffusion: Experiments

-Building on these observations, we progressively add the global token and alignment to compressed local modeling.
-Adding REPA-style alignment on top of \textbf{(i)} yields setting \textbf{(j)} with $14.1$ FID (a modest but consistent gain), indicating that external supervision \emph{complements} joint local modeling.
-Incorporating the global \texttt{[CLS]} and aligning both local and global signals (setting \textbf{(k)}) further improves to $13.7$ FID.
-Finally, aggregating multi-layer patch features (from the last four VFM blocks) before compression (setting \textbf{(m)}) forms our final \ours unified setting, achieving $12.9$ FID.
-To study the dependence of \ours on the underlying VFM, we also examine a stronger VFM, DINOv3-B. As reported in setting \textbf{(n)}, DINOv3-B yields the best result (FID $12.3$), improving over DINOv2-B (FID $12.9$) and indicating that \ours can effectively exploit a more powerful semantic encoder.
-Nevertheless, to remain consistent with prior work and enable fair comparison, we adopt DINOv2-B as our default VFM in all main experiments.
+\textbf{\ours : Joint local-global-latent modeling.} Building on these observations, we progressively add the global token and alignment to compressed local modeling.
+Adding REPA-style alignment on top of \textbf{(k)} yields setting \textbf{(l)} with $14.1$ FID (a modest but consistent gain), indicating that external supervision \emph{complements} joint local modeling.
+Incorporating the global \texttt{[CLS]} and aligning both local and global signals (setting \textbf{(m)}) further improves to $13.7$ FID.
+Finally, aggregating multi-layer patch features (from the last four VFM blocks) before compression (setting \textbf{(o)}) forms our final \ours unified setting, achieving $12.9$ FID.
+However, richer VFM semantics improve latent diffusion only when integrated appropriately.
+Our non-linear semantic compressor is the key mechanism; without it, simply adding more signals can be counterproductive.
+For instance, naïvely stacking the existing components (setting \textbf{(i)}) or just using multi-layer PCA (setting \textbf{(j)}) yields significantly worse results (17.4 and 23.12 FID, respectively) compared to \ours at 12.9 FID.
+To study the dependence of \ours on the underlying VFM, we also examine a stronger VFM, \texttt{DINOv3-B}.
+As reported in setting \textbf{(p)}, \texttt{DINOv3-B} yields the best result (FID $12.3$), improving over \texttt{DINOv2-B} (FID $12.9$) and indicating that \ours can effectively exploit a more powerful semantic encoder.
+Nevertheless, to remain consistent with prior work and enable fair comparison, we adopt \texttt{DINOv2-B} as our default VFM in all main experiments.
 For a more in-depth analysis of our compressor, see~\secref{sec:compressor}.